Wimmics/olivaw/docs/examples/hmas/data-test-manual-NicoRobertIn-2024-12-18T11-32-18.md

 <br/>

 The different status types are an extension of the [EARL](https://www.w3.org/TR/EARL10-Schema/) vocabulary where the nextended terms can be found in the [olivaw ontology](https://ns.inria.fr/olivaw#), each outcome type means:
-* :boom: MajorFail: This is an error that is critical and consider as blocking for production
+* :boom: MajorFail: This is an error that is critical and considered as blocking for production
-* :exclamation: MinorFail: This is an error that should be fixed, but it is cannot be considered as critical error
+* :exclamation: MinorFail: This is an error that should be fixed, but it cannot be considered as critical error
 * :warning: CannotTell: It is unclear if the subject passed or failed the test.
-This happens when an automated test requires human judgement to make a definite decision.
+This happens when an automated test requires human judgement to make a final decision.
 * :grey_question: NotTested:  The test has not been carried out.
-Here this is because a previous test that was mandatory to be passed did not end up as Pass.
+It is because some prerequisite tests did not end up as Pass.
 * :white_check_mark: Pass: The subject passed the test.

 ***